Students

 -1 article in preparation

 ♦ Theo Corbet worked on turbinal bones in wild mice.
-For example he investigated the potential impact of insularity.
-Co-supervised with Sabrina Renaud – 2019
+For example he investigated the potential impact of insularity – 2019

 -1 article in preparation

 ♦ Mark Wright worked on the diversity of turbinal bones among myrmecophagous mammals.
-Co-supervised on methodological aspects with Sergio Ferreira Cardoso and Lionel Hautier.
-Mark is now doing a PhD in Harvard, USA – 2017
+Mark successfully went on to complete a PhD at Harvard University (USA) on the evolution of locomotion in early mammals – 2017

-♦ Benjamin Dubourguier worked on the diversity of turbinal bones among armadillos.
-Co-supervised on methodological aspects with Lionel Hautier and Pierre-Henri Fabre – 2016
+♦ Benjamin Dubourguier worked on the diversity of turbinal bones among armadillos – 2016

 Undergraduate students, introductory internship